Delicious Expeditions in Croatia

 Brač & Olive Oil

-Free morning in Hvar before sailing to Brač, known for its white stones--the same ones used to build the White House.
-Lunch onboard the Dalmatinka as we head toward the mainland once again.
+Free morning before sailing to Brač, known for its white stones--the same ones used to build the White House.
+Lunch onboard the Nikola as we head toward the mainland once again.
 Visit a mountaintop village with its historical architecture of slated stone roofs.
 Sample the island's famous olive oil and schapps.
 Free evening.

 Cooking in Trogir

-After breakfast and check-out, we can help you arrange your transportation to either a hotel in Split or the airport.
+After breakfast and check-out, we can help you arrange your transportation to either a hotel in Split or the nearby international airport.

 *As a group, we'll visit old town Dubrovnik late in the day to avoid the large number of tourists that de-bark from the cruise ships.
 If you'd like to have time to visit the museums and get the most from your journey, you may consider arriving a day or two before our Croatia tour begins.

 **Our tour on Vis is more strenuous than other days and requires a little uphill hiking and walking on dirt trails as well as climbing a few steps on a ladder.